remoblaser/laravel-resourceful/README.md

 Views created successfully.
 Routes successfully extended.
 ```

+With the --exclude option you're able to exclude the Controller, Migration, Seed, Model and/or Views.
+If you would like to generate everything except for the Views and the Seed, you can just use `--exclude=views,seed`.

 You're able to submit a --commands option and choose which Actions/Commands you would like to have, commands need to be seperated with a ",".
 The following commands are available: create, store, show, index, edit, update, destroy